jhuopsys/spring2024/assign/assign01.md

 (user input in **bold**):

 <div class='highlighter-rouge'><pre>
-Welcome to the 'OS Lab 1' submission script.
+Welcome to the 'OS Assignment 1' submission script.
 You may be asked to authenticate with git while we verify your repo.
-Please note that we are not handling your creditials in any way and they are directly being requested and processed by the 'git' command.
+Please note that we are not handling your credentials in any way and they are directly being requested and processed by the 'git' command.

 From github.com:jhuopsys/pintos-spring2024